preames/technical-links/PAPERS.md

    Main reason to read is a really nicely written summary of related work in the field, and good discussion of where region inference struggles.
 The technique described isn't as memorable.

+* Dean, Jeffrey & Chambers, Craig.
+(1994).
+Towards Better Inlining Decisions Using Inlining Trials.
+ACM SIGPLAN Lisp Pointers.
+10.1145/182409.182489.

+  Basic idea is to memoize inlining decisions by actually performing the inlining and scoring the result.
+Claims minor performance wins, reduced compile times, and less sensativity to inlining thersholds.
+Key detail is in the synthesis of the matching procedure which enables reuse of the original decision.
+Reading it with a modern eye, there looks to be lots of room for generalizing the match procedure using program synthesis techniques.

+* Stephen M. Blackburn, Sergey I. Salishev, Mikhail Danilov, Oleg A. Mokhovikov, Anton A. Nashatyrev, Peter A. Novodvorsky, Vadim I. Bogdanov, Xiao Feng Li, Dennis Ushako.
+The Moxie JVM Experience.
+TR-CS-08-01, Austrailian National University.
+(Apparently also published in VEE'08, not sure it's the exact same version.)

+  Fairly settled material in terms of "modern" VM design these days, but given it was written a decade ago, that's somewhat impressive.
+Worth a read just for framing and related work description.

 ## Non Computer Science
 ---------------------